sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 * List of supervisors / mentors / advisors
 	* Israel:
 	* Jens:
 		* Have participated in the cubesat revolution and led the well known AAU SATLAB.
-Where AAU Cubesat
 			CV: [Insert the table the right way]
 	* ![[Jens-CV.png]]